 POLICE | COURT

-KAMPALA - Drama ensued at the Police headquarters in Naguru on Tuesday, as embattled former Buyende district commander ASP Muhammad Kirumira declined to attend court without the presence of journalists.
+KAMPALA - Drama ensued at Police headquarters in Naguru, as embattled former Buyende district commander ASP Mohammad Kirumira declined to attend court without the presence of journalists.

-The court was set to deliver judgement in a case in which Kirumira is accused of corrupt practice and unlawful or unnecessary exercise of authority.
+The court was set to deliver judgement in a case, in which former Buyende District Police Commander; Mohammad Kirumira is accused of corrupt practice and unlawful or unnecessary exercise of authority.

 The police tribunal is being presided over by Dennis Odwong Odongpiny.

-Kirumira arrived at Police headquarters at about 10:00am local time aboard a black saloon car, accompanied by relatives.
+Kirumira arrived at Police headquarters at about 10:10am aboard a black saloon car, accompanied by relatives.

-Kirumira later drove away, saying since Police had closed the door to the court, he could not force himself in.
+Thereafter, Journalists entered the premises, as police blocked them.
+Kirumira later drove away, saying since police has closed the door to the court, he could not force himself in.

 He told police officers to contact him when need arises.